-During the Chinatown Winter Walk, enjoy the holiday window displays of more than 40 merchants who decorate their shop windows during December.
+During the Chinatown Winter Walk, enjoy the holiday window displays of more than 40 merchants who decorate their shop windows during the month of December.
 Look for walking maps in the area covering a nine-block radius in Oahu's downtown Chinatown.

 If you want to delve more deeply into the culture and history of Chinatown, you can take a self-guided tour with a map showing historic points of interest.